Tips for using Acrobat Reader

 - Save the file to disk before printing rather than opening it “on the fly.”
 (See next tip.)

-- Adobe Acrobat Reader allows you to view and print files but it does not allow you to save a file to your disk.
+- Acrobat Reader allows you to view and print files but it does not allow you to save a file to your disk.
 To do this, point to the document link of your choice.
 PC users: Right-click on the link and choose the option that says “Save Target As...”
 (Internet Explorer) or “Save Link As...”
 (Firefox, Netscape).
 Mac users should hold the mouse button down on the link to get these same options.

 Obtaining and configuring Acrobat Reader

 The 12 manuals, 390 radio scripts and the List of topics are PDF (Portable Document Format) files.
 They can be viewed and printed using any program that can open and print PDF files.
-We suggest using Adobe Acrobat Reader.
-Adobe Acrobat Reader allows you to view and print the documents.
+We suggest using Acrobat Reader.
+Acrobat Reader allows you to view and print the documents.

-Adobe Acrobat Reader is available from the free Adobe Acrobat Reader software page (new window opens).
+Acrobat Reader is available from the free Acrobat Reader software page (new window opens).
 Follow the instructions on that page to download and install the software.